-Welcome to the third annual 30-day November to Remember Challenge to those new people to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Parkinson’s Recipe for Recovery®.
-The last two years have turned out really well for those who decided to accept the challenge and begin an abbreviated version of the Recipe.
+Welcome to the fourth annual 30-day November to Remember Challenge to new people to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Parkinson’s Recipe for Recovery®.
+The last three years have turned out really well for those who decided to accept the challenge and begin an abbreviated version of the Recipe.
 So, here are some thoughts, followed by this year’s challenge.

 As we head into the last two months of the year, this is a time filled with the additional stress of the holidays, balancing family, work, friends and extended-family during the holidays.
 Stress exacerbates Parkinson’s.
 Fear and worry exacerbate Parkinson’s.
 Wouldn’t you rather head into the holiday season with less stress, less fear, less worry, and physically feeling a little better?
 Wouldn’t that make you and your family and friends actually see that you are on your path to recovery?

 For those who are new to the blog or who are inspired but have not yet started doing the Parkinson’s Recipe for Recovery®, it is my challenge to you to make a personal commitment to yourself to do the scaled-down version of the Parkinson’s Recipe for Recovery® for the month of November to get on your path toward recovery.
+I am posting the challenge now so you can have a few days to get ready.
 It costs nothing.
 There is no sign up sheet.
 There is no catch.
 There is nothing to lose.
 There is much to gain.

 My 30-day challenge to you: Embrace the Parkinson’s Recipe for Recovery® for 30 days and make this your November to Remember!

 There are some parameters to go over for my 30-day challenge 2014, and here they are: